MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/configure-azure-ad.md

 ## Configure Azure resource providers

 The CMG service requires that you register specific resource providers in your Azure subscription.
-The providers vary depending upon how you deploy the CMG:

-Starting in version 2010,<!--3601040--> if you'll deploy the CMG to a virtual machine scale set, register the following resource providers:
+When you deploy the CMG to a virtual machine scale set, register the following resource providers:<!--3601040-->

 - Microsoft.KeyVault
 - Microsoft.Storage
 - Microsoft.Network
 - Microsoft.Compute

+> [!NOTE]
-If you'll deploy the CMG using a classic cloud service, your Azure subscription requires the following two resource providers:
+> If you previously deployed the CMG using a classic cloud service, your Azure subscription requires the following two resource providers:
+>

-- Microsoft.ClassicCompute
+> - Microsoft.ClassicCompute
-- Microsoft.Storage
+> - Microsoft.Storage
+>
+> Starting in version 2203, the option to deploy a CMG as a **cloud service (classic)** is removed.<!-- 13235079 --> All CMG deployments should use a [virtual machine scale set](plan-cloud-management-gateway.md#virtual-machine-scale-sets).<!--10966586--> For more information, see [Removed and deprecated features](../../../plan-design/changes/deprecated/removed-and-deprecated-cmfeatures.md).

 Your Azure AD account needs permission to do the `/register/action` operation for the resource provider.
 By default, the **Contributor** and **Owner** roles include this permission.